 But that outer shell could hold as many as eight electrons - it's not full.
 That makes it very easy for carbon to combine with other atoms to make bigger molecules.
 A lot of carbon combines with oxygen to make carbon monoxide (one oxygen atom) or carbon dioxide (two oxygen atoms), for example.

 All living things on Earth are made mostly of hydro-carbons (molecules of hydrogen and carbon) and water (molecules of hydrogen and oxygen).
 Both plants and animals are about 18 per cent carbon.
 We're all made out of the insides of stars!
 Plants get carbon by taking carbon dioxide out of the air and breaking off the oxygen atoms, and animals (including people) get carbon by eating plants or other animals.
 Animals recombine the carbon with oxygen to make carbon dioxide, which is what you breathe out.
 And when plants and animals die, their bodies also gradually become carbon dioxide again.

 Most of what we use for fuel is made of carbon, too.
-Coal, gasoline, oil, and wood are all made of hydro-carbons.
+Charcoal, coal, gasoline, oil, and wood are all made of hydro-carbons.
 In the picture you can see leftover carbon dust pouring out of this truck that burns diesel fuel.
-It's this carbon pouring into the air that's causing global warming.
+It's this carbon pouring into the air and combining with oxygen to make extra carbon dioxide that's causing global warming.